• Skip to primary navigation

 Uber Eats Cancellation Rate – How It Works

 Your Uber Eats cancellation rate is calculated based on your last 100 delivery requests.
 To calculate your cancellation rate, Uber looks at the number of deliveries you’ve canceled over your last 100 accepted requests.
+For example, if you’ve canceled 20 orders out of your last 100 requests, that means your cancellation rate is 20%.

-Your Cancellation Rate Does Not Matter
+Your Cancellation Rate Now Does Matter Depending On Where You Work

-There is one important caveat, however.
+If you have to cancel an order, also remember this.
 Never cancel an order after you’ve picked up the food and marked that you’re on the way to the customer.

 The reason you don’t want to do this is that if you do, Uber Eats or the restaurant loses money.
 If you cancel an order after you’ve picked it up, you end up keeping the food and no one else can deliver the order.
 But if you cancel an order before you’ve picked it up, it’ll get sent to another driver who can complete the order.